thomasstryb/Propensity-model/README.md

 # Propensity-model
-A propensity model of credit scores including an dashboard made up by Plotly graphs
+A propensity model calculating the credit scores of 5 customers, based on a 10K rows spreadsheet.
+The rep. includes as well an dashboard made up by Plotly graphs